 Yeah.
 You know I find people’s attitudes here to be somewhat irrational in the sense that we’ve been doing genetic engineering on plants for a very long time, we’ve just been doing it the hard way.
 Most of the food that we eat comes from species of plants that don’t naturally grow in the wild.
 They have been very carefully bred to have specific characteristics in terms of resistance to certain kinds of pests, and growing in conditions that require hardier plants, and so on and so forth.

-Yeah, when x-rays came out, they would take a bunch of seeds and they would irradiate them, and then they would plant them… And very few would grow, and then a few would grow poorly, and maybe every now and then you would get some improvement, and that was the technique for much of the produce we eat today.
+Yeah, when x-rays came out, they would take a bunch of seeds and they would irradiate them, and then they would plant them, and very few would grow, but a few would grow poorly, and every now and then you would get some improvement, and that was the technique for much of the produce we eat today.

 Indeed, and you don’t know what the radiation did, beyond the stuff that we can observe phenotypically, as in it grows better.
 So all of these things that are happening to all those other genes went unobserved and unmeasured.
 Now you are doing a much more precision intervention, in just changing the one gene that you care about.
 And for whatever reason some people view that as being inferior, and I think that’s a little bit of a misunderstanding of what exactly happened before, and is happening now.

 It used to be that the phrase “cure aging” was looked at nonsensically.
 Is that something that is a valid concept, that we may be able to do?